conjure-cp/conjure/ide/report/Questionaire.md

 As you may have noticed, the model requires a parameter before it can be executed.

-Choose one from the 16, 20 and 24.param files.
+Choose one from the 16 and 20.param files.

-Try running the "Solve essence" command on the parameter.
+Try running the "Solve" command on the parameter.

 * In the bottom right corner of the screen you should see the "solving" message appear.
 * In the case that no solution was found you should see a message confirming this.